0xhackworth/ovm-inheritance-contract/README.md

 5.  **The Succession Logic:**
     * I must call `checkIn()` on the VITE contract periodically to prove I'm still active.
     * If I stop checking in, a time-lock begins.
 Once it expires, the `heir` can call `initiateSuccession()`.
     * This triggers the VITE contract to transfer its ownership of the OVM to the `heir`.
-The heir finalizes this by calling `acceptOwnership` on the OVM, giving them complete and final control.

 ### **OVM Functions & Roles Used**